damianhakert/damianhakert.github.io/source/handbook/infrastructure/index.html.md

 * We leave a great trace of information for onboarding new engineers.
 They can see how production fails.
 * We can use these post mortems for recruiting and marketing.

-Once this Post Mortem is finished, we will tweet from the GitLabStatus account with a link to the issue and a brief explanation of what is it about.
+Once this Post Mortem is created, we will tweet from the GitLabStatus account with a link to the issue and a brief explanation of what is it about.

 ## On Call